naamiix/JukeBox-Chill/README.md

 ## Features

-You can make your own coffee by :
+You can listen some chill hip hop music by :
-- Choosing a size cup
-- Writing your name on the strip
+- Clicking on the green button of the jukebox
-- Choosing your coffee flavor
-- Selecting how many sugar you want
+- Going to the next/previous song, using vinyles
+- Selecting the volume (hover the equalizer)
+- Moving on the track (hover the clock and click on the seek bar or drag the dot)

-You can see the composition of your coffee.
+You can see the cover of the music.

-You can listen some music :
-- clicking on play button
-- there is one song

-There is also some sound effects.
+There is also a coin sound effect.

 ## Online WebSite